StrPowKno/StrPowKno/README.md

 I'm interested in systems programming, Linux, and developer tools.! 😃

-I like to build fun/intresting project, and i love to help people build their projects! 😁
+I like to build fun/interesting projects, and i love to help people build their projects! 😁

 ## ⚙️ Tech Stack